ballerina-attic/ballerina-honeycomb/README.md

 ``
 - Clone and build the ballerina-zipkin-extension in the following repository [https://github.com/ballerina-platform/ballerina-observability/tree/master/tracing-extensions/modules.](https://github.com/ballerina-platform/ballerina-observability/tree/master/tracing-extensions/modules)

-- After building  move to `ballerina-zipkin-extension>/target/distribution/` and copy all the jar files to your `bre/lib` folder in your Ballerina distribution.
+- After building this extension, navigate to `ballerina-zipkin-extension>/target/distribution/` and copy all the .jar files to your bre/lib folder in your Ballerina distribution.

 ### Development of student management and marks management services with Honeycomb

-Now let us look into the implementation of the student management with observability.
+Now let us look into the implementation of the student management service with observability.

 ##### student_management_service.bal